ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

     $POLAR2GRID_HOME/bin/crefl2gtiff.sh false_color --false-color -f /path/to/my_sdrs/

 Now while these command arguments may seem redundant there is a good reason for them.
-The ``--false-color`` portion of the command tells the frontend that you want the products used in a false color image.
+The ``--false-color`` portion of the command tells the reader that you want the products used in a false color image.
 The ``false_color`` portion says that you actually want to *make* a false color image product.
 Without the ``false_color`` part, no RGB image would be created.